 They have come to the world at a time when they are most needed.
-Many percussionists love them because of the versatility they provide in terms of sounds while keeping the traditional feel of a Cajon.
+Many percussionists love them because of the versatility they provide in terms of sounds while keeping the traditional feel of an acoustic Cajon.

 I have become quite a fan myself.
 And it is not just because they are extremely popular.
 They are instruments that offer great street performance, playing a small gig, and basically working on different musical genres.

-And Roland’s electronic Cajon is perhaps the best the market has to offer as this kind of drum set.
+And Roland’s Cajon is perhaps the best the market has to offer as this kind of drum set.
 Roland has been a key player in creating high-end musical instruments.

 They have proved again in their acoustic Cajon.

 If you need more info about the electronic Cajon, well, don’t worry; you are in the right place.
 Here is what you need to know about an electronic Cajon.

-The Cajon, in general, is an extremely versatile music instrument.
+The acoustic Cajon sound, in general, is an extremely versatile music instrument.
 It also comes with portability like no other.
 It has been equipped with a variety of acoustic music.

 Everything is housed in a small box.
-This are the features that make it very attractive.
-If you are looking for the traditional feel of a Cajon with a modern touch, then the Roland EC-10 El Cajon should be a great choice.
+This is the features that make it very attractive.
+If you are looking for the traditional feel of an acoustic Cajon sound with a modern touch, then the Roland EC-10 El Cajon should be a great choice.

-It contains both the sounds and the looks you need any acoustic musical instrument.
-Well, it is electronic, but sometimes I don’t see its electronic music.
+The Roland EC-10 contains both the sounds and the looks you need any acoustic musical instrument.
+Well, it is electronic percussion, but sometimes I don’t see its electronic percussion music.

-Usually, a Cajon measure 12-inches high, 12-inch wide and 12-inches deep.
+Usually, an acoustic Cajon sound measure 12-inches high, 12-inch wide, and 12-inches deep.
 It is a small square box on which a player can sit while doing their performance.